anton-k/csound-live-sampler/README.md

 ```

 We have studied the main features of the app and defined
 a setup for live-performance.
-You can find more alborate examples
+You can find more elaborate examples
 of config files at the directory [example](https://github.com/anton-k/csound-live-sampler/tree/main/example) in the repo.

 To run the performance we can run the command: